djma777/100-days-of-code/log.md

 - Anyway, that's the hold up, couldn't code straight for 1 week?
 So I dunno how many days I actually coded intermittently, but yeah..
 Everytime I do Colt Steele's course, I'm really liking the way he teaches.
 I wish all the projects were from scratch but some he gave started codes.
 It's fine though.
 It's still good practice, and I'm putting them in my githup repos anyway.

 ---

+## Day 94.
+July 13, 2020.

+### **Today's Progress**

+- React course on Udemy

+### **Thoughts**

+- So this project, Dad Jokes, which consumes the dadjokes api, is really fun.
+Wel, I just started it but it has features that will really enhance or enforce the skills I already have.
+I love it.

+---